‘Defensive stocks’ can protect your portfolio against economic or stock market downturns

-Defensive stocks in the Consumer sector can provide the most effective protection against economic downturns, such as that caused by the COVID-19 pandemic.
+Defensive stocks in the Consumer sector can provide the most effective protection against economic downturns, such as the current global inflationary challenges.
 That’s a key difference between Consumer stocks and companies in the Manufacturing & Industry or Resource sectors, which are far more sensitive to the ups and downs of the economic cycle.

 True Blue Chips pay off

 Learn everything you need to know in 'The Best Blue Chips for Canadian Investors' for FREE from The Successful Investor.

 Canadian Blue Chip Stocks: Bank of Nova Scotia Stock, CP Rail Stock, CAE Inc. Stock and more.

 As a general rule, resource stocks provide the most effective hedge against inflation because they directly gain from any price rise for the commodities they produce.
 Utility stocks used to provide a hedge of sorts against recessions, due to their steady earnings and dividends.
 However, that is less true today because of changing technology and deregulation in the utility sector.